SquareGPS/navixy-api/docs/backend-api/resources/tracking/status/tracker.md

 #### errors

-* 13 Operation not permitted – if status listing does not allow for a supervisor to change status.
+* 13 - Operation not permitted – if status list does not allow for a supervisor to change status.
-* 201 Not found in the database – if there is no tracker with such ID belonging to authorized user.
+* 201 - Not found in the database – if there is no tracker with such ID belonging to authorized user.
-* 204 Entity not found – if there is no listing assigned to this tracker containing with such ID.
+* 204 - Entity not found – if there is no status list assigned to this tracker containing with such ID.
-* 208 Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.
+* 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.
-* 219 Not allowed for clones of the device – if specified tracker is a clone.
+* 219 - Not allowed for clones of the device – if specified tracker is a clone.
-* 236 Feature unavailable due to tariff restrictions – if there are no trackers with "statuses" tariff feature available.
+* 236 - Feature unavailable due to tariff restrictions – if there are no trackers with "statuses" tariff feature available.
-* 263 No change needed, old and new values are the same – if new status is equal to current status of tracker.
+* 263 - No change needed, old and new values are the same – if new status is equal to current status of tracker.

 <hr>